Deviation Management in Pharma: The Complete GMP Guide

 - Classify severity (if not already done)

-- Assign investigator
+- Assign an investigator

-- Set investigation deadline
+- Set the investigation deadline

 Stage 3: Investigation

-Who: Assigned investigator (could be production, QC, engineering)
+Who: Assigned investigator (production, QC, or engineering)

 What they document: